maarten-pennings/CCS811/README.md

 ## Tested boards
 This library has been tested with three boards.

+Most micro controllers seem to have built-in pull-ups for I2C.
+However, those pull-ups are typically activated by `Wire.begin()`.
+Therefore, between power-up (or reset) and `Wire.begin()`, the I2C lines might not be high.
+This might cause unwanted behavior on the slaves.

+It is recommended to add 10k pull-ups on both SDA and SCL.

 ### ESP8266
 For the NodeMCU (ESP8266), connect as follows (I did not use pull-ups, presumably they are inside the MCU)